fsmiamoto/dotfiles/.github/README.md

 # dotfiles

-This repo contains my config files, a.k.a dotfiles, that I change probably more than I should.
+This repository contains my configuration files - a.k.a dotfiles - that I change probably more than I should.

-It also contains some helper files for bootstraping an Arch-based environment with my most used packages.
+It also contains some helper recipes for bootstrapping an Arch-based environment with my most used packages.
+Thus, you can run the provided recipes on a fresh Arch installation and get an environment similar to mine.

-You can take a look at the Makefile for more details.
+Take a look at the Makefile for more details.

-### Include

 - Distro: Arch Linux
 - WM: dwm